- Introduction to (and Importance of) Translation

 If your service body discovers that the text you want to translate has already been translated into your language, you can work with the service body that has the translated text.

 If the text has been translated and drafts are being circulated, perhaps you could circulate drafts in your area also.
 This can be particularly useful if language usage is slightly different in the two areas.

 If the translation has already been validated, you can agree on the best way to share the translation.
 Here are two possibilities:

 - Ask the other service body if it will sell copies to you.
 Usually the cost of printing each item is reduced when a larger number of pamphlets or books are printed.
 Even if you pay shipping costs, it might be less expensive for the other service body to do all the printing.

-- Ask the other service body if it will send an electronic file you can print from.
-If it does this, you can print the literature and include contact information for your country.
+- Ask the WSO to send you an electronic file you can print from.
+When you receive the file and License 2 granting permission, you can print the literature with the contact information for your country.

 - If you print the translation without changing the text, you need to obtain License 2 from the WSO so your service body has permission to print and distribute the literature.